-Breaking Down Every World Cup 2018 Last 16 Match-Up
+Breaking Down Every World Cup 2018 Last-16 Matchup

 Did Mexico peak too early in this competition?
 That win over Germany was incredible—no matter how poor Die Mannschaft turned out to be—and at the final whistle of their 3-0 loss to Sweden in Game 3, the highs of that day felt a long time past.

 They'll have to piece themselves back together and prepare to face a team who are on a more promising, upward gradient: Brazil.
-They've steadily grown into this tournament and are starting to look like the team we expected, the midfield purring, the centre-backs dominant, the forwards improving.
+They've steadily grown into this tournament and are starting to look like the team we expected: the midfield purring, the centre-backs dominant, the forwards improving.

 Neymar was accelerating through the gears against Serbia, Gabriel Jesus' linkup ability was starting to show, and Paulinho's energy beginning to pay dividends.
 With Philippe Coutinho knitting it all together, they're a fearsome prospect.

 Perhaps the fact that El Tri will likely be able to focus on counter-attacking will work in their favour.
-Their speed and directness, harnessed primarily through Hirving Lozano, Carlos Vela and Hector Herrera, can rip teams apart on the break—though Brazil will deploy Casemiro in the space Germany ignored, which could make a big difference.
+Their speed and directness, harnessed primarily through Hirving Lozano, Carlos Vela and Hector Herrera, can rip teams apart on the break.
+Brazil should deploy Casemiro in the space Germany ignored, which could make a big difference.

 If that doesn't work, it's tough to see where the breakthrough comes from.
-Brazil's only noted defensive weakness in this tournament so far is crosses into the box—Miranda often working overtime to clear those—and Mexico are a small side so likely won't capitalise on that.
+Brazil's only noted defensive weakness in this tournament so far is combatting crosses into the box—Miranda often working overtime to clear those—and Mexico are a small side that likely won't capitalise on that.

 Prediction: Brazil 2-1 Mexico